 The procedures for promotion include four major activities: (1) advising faculty on promotion, (2) initiating the promotion process, (3) evaluating and making recommendations from the PTU, and then (4) reviewing the dossier and making recommendations at higher levels.
-Except at the discretion of the unit head following consultation with the appropriate faculty, faculty who have been informed in writing that their contracts will not be renewed following a specified year will not be reviewed for promotion or tenure.
-Generally, activities should occur within a time frame appropriate for faculty on academic-year schedules to complete the process and for the President to receive the promotion recommendations by a date in January to be determined annually by the Office of Faculty Affairs.
-It is important for the candidate and the institution that the dossiers be well-prepared and that review committees evaluate each recommendation for promotion on the merits of the case presented following these Guidelines.
+Except with prior approval to delay review until the seventh year (see Section VI.E.), faculty who have been informed in writing that their contracts will not be renewed following a specified year will not be reviewed for promotion or tenure.
+Generally, activities should occur within a time frame appropriate for faculty on academicyear schedules to complete the process and for the President to receive the promotion recommendations by a date in January to be determined annually by the Office of Faculty Affairs.
+It is important for the candidate and the institution that the dossiers be wellprepared and that review committees evaluate each recommendation for promotion on the merits of the case presented following these Guidelines.